pekim/freetype/README.md

 ### source files

-Most source files are named after one of the sections in the FreeType [API Reference](https://freetype.org/freetype2/docs/reference/index.html).
+Many source files are named after one of the sections in the FreeType [API Reference](https://freetype.org/freetype2/docs/reference/index.html).
 The types and functions in those files are maintained in the same order as they appear in their section's documentation.

 ### pre-commit hook

 There are configuration files for linting and other checks.
-To use a pre-commit hook for the checks
+To use a git pre-commit hook for the checks

 - install `goimports` if not already installed
   - https://pkg.go.dev/golang.org/x/tools/cmd/goimports